 Supernovae are the most energetic explosions that can occur in the universe.
-The energy released in a very short time during these explosions corresponds to the total energy radiated by our sun over its entire lifespan of 10 billion years!
+The energy released in a very short time during these explosions can easily reach levels that correspond to the total energy radiated by our sun over its entire lifespan of 10 billion years!

 Supernovae play an important role in enriching the interstellar medium with heavier elements, such as oxygen, carbon and nitrogen, fundamental for the formation of new planets and life in general.
 Furthermore, their shock waves can trigger the collapse of molecular clouds, resulting in the formation of new generations of stars.

 There are different types of supernovae which differ in the event triggering the supernova.
 In general all Type I supernovae have no lines of hydrogen in their spectrum; Type II supernovae contain these lines.
 Maybe a better way of distinguishing between types of supernovae is to distinguish between runaway nuclear explosion supernovae (only Type Ia) and core collapse supernovae (Types II, Ib and Ic).